digitalbazaar/publish-script/README.md

 - Run `pubtag` based on the type of update:
   - E.g., for a minor release, `pubtag minor`

 Then, if successful you will observe new commits pushed to main and a packaging github action running against main.

 Once completed, take the image artifact tag and revise the associated terraform repo to deploy.

 ### Failures

 If there's a failure (e.g., insufficient permissions), you will need to reset some git history.

-Check the latest commit on `origin/main` before you ran the script.
+Check the latest commit on `origin/main` before you executed the script.

 Then do a hard reset: